Kong/docs.konghq.com/app/_src/deck/guides/apiops.md

   {:.note}
   > Note: Since the plugin name is in the key, only one instance of each plugin can be added at each level.
 - `securitySchemes.[...].x-kong-security-openid-connect`: Specifies that the [OpenID Connect plugin](/hub/kong-inc/openid-connect) is to be used to implement this `security scheme object`.
 Any custom configuration can be added as usual for plugins.
-- ```components.x-kong```: reusable Kong configuration components.
-All Kong references must be under this key.
-Referenceable elements are:
+- `components.x-kong`: Reusable {{site.base_gateway}} configuration components.
+All `x-kong` references must be under this key.
+It accepts the following referenceable elements:
   - ```x-kong-service-defaults```
   - ```x-kong-upstream-defaults```
   - ```x-kong-route-defaults```